 Lung cancer can cause syndromes, or groupings of specific symptoms.
 The superior vena cava (SVC) is a large vein responsible for returning blood flow from the head, neck, arms, and chest to the heart.
 SVC syndrome can occur if a tumor becomes too large and presses on the vein.
 This prevents blood from flowing through, and leads to swelling in the face, neck, arms, and chest.
 Additional signs of SVC syndrome include dizziness, headaches, and bluish-red coloring of the skin.

-Rarely, people with SCLC will develop signs and symptoms of paraneoplastic syndromes, a group of disorders that are triggered by an abnormal immune response to cancer.
-Cancer-specific antibodies and other immune cells mistakenly attack the nervous system instead of cancer cells.
+Rarely, people with SCLC will develop signs and symptoms of paraneoplastic syndromes, a group of disorders that are triggered by hormones released by the cancer or an abnormal immune response to cancer.
+For example, cancer-specific antibodies and other immune cells may mistakenly attack the nervous system instead of cancer cells.
 Paraneoplastic syndromes usually affect middle-aged to older people.
 While rare overall, paraneoplastic syndromes are more common in cases of small cell lung cancer.